-Pierce County Ordinance No. 2011-36s establishes GMA population, housing unit and employment targets for cities, towns and unincorporated areas of Pierce County for 2030.
+Pierce County Ordinance No. 2011-36s establishes GMA population, housing unit and employment targets for cities, towns, and unincorporated areas of Pierce County for 2030.
 These targets are based on allocations contained in VISION 2040, Office of Financial Management projections, actual growth trends, and regional, county and city policies.

 Pierce County has assigned Fircrest a housing target of 3,351 units for 2030.
 According to the US Census Bureau, the City had a total of 2,847 housing units in 2010.
-The difference between existing units and the 2030 target represents 504 additional units over a two decade period.
+The difference between existing units and the 2030 target represents 504 additional units over a two-decade period.
 The Pierce County Buildable Lands report (July 2014) identifies that an additional 40 displaced units need to be factored in to recognize that some of the City's underutilized parcels will be unavailable for redevelopment due to site-specific circumstances.
 As a result, the report states that Fircrest's 2030 housing need is 544 additional units.
 The Buildable Lands Report also states that current residential land capacity is 254 units.
 This capacity is 290 fewer units than needed to meet the 2030 housing target.
-Therefore, the City has adopted a variety of approaches to increase its residential development capacity by 303 units, slightly in excess of the needed 290 units.
+Therefore, the City adopted a variety of approaches to increase its residential development capacity by 303 units, slightly more than the needed 290 units.
 These approaches are identified in the Land Use Element.

-Since adoption of its first GMA Comprehensive Plan in 1996 and Land Development Code in 2000, the City's development policies and regulations have reflected the community's strong preference to maintain existing housing character and densities within its single-family residential neighborhoods.
-In order to accommodate additional growth consistent with the City's 2030 population and housing targets - without significantly increasing densities and changing housing types in these single-family neighborhoods, Fircrest intends to accommodate a substantial share of this growth through increased densities in its multi-family and commercial mixed use Plan designations and zones.
+Since adoption of its first GMA Comprehensive Plan in 1996 and Land Development Code in 2000, the City's development policies and regulations have reflected the community's strong preference to maintain existing housing targets - without significantly increasing densities and changing housing types in these single-family neighborhoods, Fircrest intends to accommodate a substantial share of this growth through increased densities in its multi-family and mixed-use Plan designations and zones.